rdewolff/temple/README.md

   later that you discover your mistakes and you have to rewrite part of your app.
   Having a "Good practice" section in the doc would help newbies to get started and take the good road directly!
+  - model.query() : when no query object passed in parameter, error should be more expressfull
 - how does the ```<includes:>``` link with ```{{@static}}/file``` work?
 - serving static content in components (like with the codemirror) is really a mess.. any way to make that better in the futur?